 10:30am to 4:00pm each day

-We're working with Cotswold Archaeology, students from Malmesbury School, members of the Young Archaeologists Club, Malmesbury 1st King Athelstan Scouts, and volunteers to create a trail of test pits and experiences across Malmesbury.
-There will be professional finds interpretation, explanations of Malmesbury’s Anglo-Saxon and historic landscape and special discovery locations for children.
+We worked with Cotswold Archaeology, students from Malmesbury School, members of the Young Archaeologists Club, Malmesbury 1st King Athelstan Scouts, and volunteers to create a trail of test pits and experiences across Malmesbury.
+We enjoyed professional finds interpretation, explanations of Malmesbury’s Anglo-Saxon and historic landscape and special discovery locations for children.

 What is the Malmesbury’s Big Athelstan Dig?